thingsboard/thingsboard.github.io/pricing/index.md

                 <div id="faq-thingsboard-cloud-supportAndAssistance" class="pi-accordion">
                     <div class="item" data-tag="h4" data-item-id="tb-cloud-support-included" data-title="What support is included in my plan?">
                         <div class="container">
-                            <p>The Maker and Prototype subscriptions include Community-level support.<br>Starting from the Startup subscription, customers gain access to the ThingsBoard Support Portal for direct communication with the support team.<br>Please note: Support for the Startup plan becomes available from the second month of usage.</p>
+                            <p>The Maker and Prototype subscriptions include Community-level support.<br>Starting from the Startup subscription, customers gain access to the ThingsBoard Support Portal for direct communication with the support team.<br></p>
                         </div>
                     </div>
                     <div class="item" data-tag="h4" data-item-id="tb-cloud-support-24-7" data-title="Do you offer 24/7 customer support?">